Rollins Pass vs. Corona Pass

 This inconsistency is more than cosmetic.
 The Colorado Avalanche Information Center (CAIC)—the authority the Sheriff references—uses the official name Rollins Pass in all forecasts and fatality reports.
 The same terrain therefore appears under two names: one used locally (Corona Pass) and one used in the safety system that informs decisions in the field (Rollins Pass).

 CAIC advisories for the Front Range sometimes warn that avalanches “can be triggered from a distance” and advise against travel in or below any backcountry avalanche terrain.
 That forecast zone includes one of Colorado’s most exposed corridors: Rollins Pass.
 A traveler who follows the Sheriff’s advice and searches CAIC for “Corona Pass” will find no results—the term does not exist in the state database.
-The fatal incidents are there—2021 and 2023 near Pumphouse Lake—but they are listed under Rollins Pass.
+Recent fatal incidents are there—2021 and 2023 near Pumphouse Lake—but they are listed under Rollins Pass.
 Many experienced users check maps or coordinates and get the right data; the wider public, responding to signage, social media, or nightly news, searches by the name they’ve heard—Corona Pass.
 When public messaging and the safety database use different names for the same terrain, people doing everything right can still miss life-saving information.

 CAIC, the U.S. Geological Survey, and the U.S. Board on Geographic Names use Rollins Pass because it is the only federally recognized name.
 Yet local references—including some media, tourism materials, and county communications—still use “Corona Pass,” unintentionally widening the gap between public messaging and safety data.
 The solution is not for CAIC to change; doing so would formalize an unofficial, historically incorrect name and fracture decades of consistent mapping.
 The remedy lies with local agencies, tourism outlets, and media partners aligning their language with the single, authoritative standard already in place—Rollins Pass.